DELAWARE AUTO ACCIDENT LAWYER

-If you have been in a car accident in Wilmington you know all too well that nothing is as simple as it should be.
+If you have been in a car accident in Wilmington, Dover or Newark, you know all too well that nothing is as simple as it should be.
 Victims carry the heavy burden managing serious injuries and navigating the unfamiliar territory of claims negotiation:

 • Demanding a settlement

 • Filing a lawsuit

 *Click below for an explanation of these steps.